 I will do a post on both the splendid accommodation we booked, and the hike from Fira to Oia, so stay tuned !

-For the rest of the holidays, I would recommend to spend time in Paros … or probably any of the smaller Cyclades islands.
+For the rest of the holidays, I would recommend spending time in Paros … or probably any of the smaller Cyclades islands.

 A tres vite,